 Guasti Homestyle Cafe, 13526 Central Ave. (at H), Chino

 Some of you may remember when the Homestyle Cafe was in Guasti, the old winery village near Ontario Airport, and was beloved by truckers and families alike who liked the big portions and homey atmosphere.
-After its demise, the restaurant was bought by the Tole House Cafe people and reopened briefly as Guasti Cafe before having to move in 2007 due to pending redevelopment.
+After its demise, the similar Guasti Cafe opened on the site under different owners before having to move in 2007 due to pending redevelopment.

 Now using both names, the cafe is 7 miles southwest in Chino, in a former pizza parlor with a sprawling layout, stone lions out front and a small chapel in back.
 The masonry building dates to 1923.

 I don’t know how many customers made the move, but on a recent visit, I recognized several employees from the previous location, including the longtime cashier and a couple of the servers.
 The manager is Tommy Hornbake, formerly of Ontario’s Iron Skillet.

 The menu is pretty similar to the old place, emphasizing breakfast staples but also adding soups, salads and sandwiches for lunch; weekday hours are 6 a.m. to 2 p.m., and until 3 p.m. on weekends.

 I’ve never been there for lunch but I’ve made it in for breakfast a couple of times.
 The pancake combo ($9) provides two pancakes, two sausages or bacon strips and two eggs.
 The eggs and sausage were fine; the pancakes are a foot in diameter and nearly an inch high in the center.
 I’m not a “big food” fan, but if you are, this is the meal for you.